AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-12.md

 - [ ] Student Presentations
 - [ ] Creation Time
     * [ ] Complete the 3 steps from the pre-homework with your teammate.
-    * [ ] Create a CapstonePlanning branch for the assignment due after class.
+    * [ ] Create a CapstonePlanning assignment ER diagram to model your data due next class.
     * [ ] Look ahead and work on Day 13 if you have time.
 - [ ] Push Yourself Further
 - [ ] Interview Questions: Blog to Show You Know